centtoken/cent/README.md

 Token Price: Priced at 0.01 DAI (0.01 USD)

-Maximum Token Supply: Equivalent to the total supply of DAI stablecoin.
+Maximum Token Supply: Equivalent to 100 times the maximum total supply of DAI.

 # Purchasing Cent Tokens | How DAI is sent to reserves and to DeFi protocols.